The Effect of Music on Plant Growth and Pests

 Music as a Fertilizer

-But the cheap and non-polluting sound increases production strengthens immune system and decreases the use of fertilizers, pesticides and herbicides by 50%.
+But the cheap and non-polluting sound increases production strengthens the immune system and decreases the use of fertilizers, pesticides, and herbicides by 50%.

 Melodies for Pests

 1. The sound strengthens the pest immunity by creating stress among plant insects.

 2. The classical music reduced the 30 days lifespan of male Drosophila melanogaster and reduced the spider mites.